gogaz/barnabAI/README.md

 **Starting Socket Mode**:

-If `ENABLE_SLACK_SOCKET_MODE` is set to `true`, Socket Mode starts automatically with the server.
-You can also start it manually:
+You can start it either ways:

 ```bash
 bin/rails slack:connect